Teiid-Designer/teiid-designer-samples/cli/create-vdb.md

 ### Overview

 This article shows how to use the VDB Builder cli to create a new dynamic VDB interactively.
 Use this sample as a starting point to create your own, more complex VDBS.

-Remember, you can use __tab completion__ or __help command__ in VDB Builder to see the available command and sub-command options.
+Remember, you can use __tab completion__ to see the available commands and sub-command options, or use __help command__ to see command details.

 ### Requirements